Manchester United F.C. 9–0 Ipswich Town F.C.: Background

-Manchester United were the reigning Premier League champions, having won the 1993–94 title by eight points ahead of Blackburn Rovers.
+Manchester United were the reigning Premier League champions, having won the 1993–94 title by eight points ahead of Blackburn Rovers, and also winning the inaugural Premier League title a year earlier and lifting a major trophy for five consecutive seasons, having won cup competitions for three successive seasons from 1990.
 However, they had been knocked out of the 1994–95 UEFA Champions League in the group stage, and were trailing Blackburn by three points at the top of the table going into this match.
 In response to their elimination from European competition, and their need for a goal-scorer, they signed Andy Cole from Newcastle United for a British record fee of £7 million in January 1995.

-Ipswich Town had returned to the top flight of English football in time for the start of the Premier League in the 1992–93 season; however, they had finished in the bottom half of the table in both of the new league's first two seasons and had narrowly avoided relegation to the First Division in the final minutes of the 1993–94 campaign, finishing one point above the relegation zone.
+Ipswich Town had returned to the top flight of English football in time for the start of the Premier League in the 1992–93 season; however, they had finished in the bottom half of the table in both of the new league's first two seasons and had narrowly avoided relegation to Division One in the final minutes of the 1993–94 campaign, finishing one point above the relegation zone after failing to win a league game during the final three months of the season.
 Coming into this match, Ipswich were in 21st place in the league, three points and a game ahead of bottom club Leicester City, but eight points away from escaping the relegation zone.

 Before this match, the two teams had met 50 times in all competitions; Manchester United had the upper hand with 24 wins to Ipswich's 18.
 The remaining eight matches, which finished as draws, were all in the league, where it was a similar story, with Manchester United winning 20 of the teams' 45 meetings, while Ipswich had 17 wins.
 The most recent game between the two sides, which was played at Ipswich's Portman Road on 24 September 1994, finished in a 3–2 win for Ipswich.
 The Manchester United players were indignant at Ipswich's enthusiastic celebrations after the win: the United midfielder, Brian McClair, said "they were more than exuberant in their celebrations, so that stuck a bit".
 In the period between the two sides' meetings that season, Ipswich had replaced John Lyall with George Burley as their manager.

 Despite this contrast in the fortunes of the two clubs, United had won just one of their four meetings with Ipswich in the first two seasons of the Premier League; they had been held to draws in both of Ipswich's visits to Old Trafford, and lost 2–1 on their first Premier League visit to Portman Road in January 1993.